Concordium/concordium.github.io/source/testnet/see-also/troubleshooting.rst

 -  8888, the port for P2P networking, which can be set with ``--listen-node-port``
--  8099, the port used by the node dashboard, which can be set with ``--listen-dashboard-port``
 -  8082, the port used by internal backend, which can be set with ``--listen-middleware-port``
 -  10000, the gRPC port, which can be set with ``--listen-grpc-port``